ArthurChiao/arthurchiao.github.io/_posts/2019-04-17-ctrip-network-arch-evolution.md

 **Latest kernel (4.8+ at least, 4.14+ better) needed**. lots of companies' PROD environments run kernels older than this.

 **Not enough user stories & best practices yet**.
-Everyone say Cilium is brilliant, but no one claim they have been widely used in their large scale PROD environments.
+Everyone says Cilium is brilliant, but no one has claimed they have deployed Cilium at large scale in their **PROD** environments.

 **High dev & ops costs**.
-Compared with iptables-based solutions, e.g. Calico.
-Big companies usually have customization needs because all of reasons, e.g. compatibility with old systems to not break the business.
-The development would need a gentle understanding with kernel stack: you should be familir with kernel data structures, know the packet traversing path, have a considerable experience with C programming - as BPF code is written in C.
+Compared with iptables-based solutions, e.g. Calico, big companies usually have customization needs because all of reasons, e.g. compatibility with old systems to not break the business.
+The development would need a gentle understanding with kernel stack: you should be familir with kernel data structures, know the packet traversing path, have a considerable experience with C programming - BPF code is written in C.

 Trouble shooting and debugging.
 You should equipped yourself with Cilium trouble shooting skills, which are different from iptables-based solutions.
 While in